AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 ### Problem

-For each statement, create a variable assignment that clearly represents the
+For each statement, create a variable assignment that clearly represents the situation.
+Fill in the blanks provided.
-situation:

-1. Joe's favorite hobby is going to the arcade
+a) Joe's favorite hobby is going to the arcade

     <?php